MicrosoftDocs/architecture-center/docs/example-scenario/iot/iot-private-fileupload-content.md

 In regular deployments, Azure IoT client device needs to talk directly to the Storage account to upload the file.
 Disabling Internet traffic on the Storage account would automatically block any client IoT client devices from uploading files.
 This is because Azure IoT Hub's file upload functionality acts only as a user delegation for generating a SAS token with read-write permission on a blob, where the file upload itself does not pass through Azure IoT Hub.
 An IoT client device uses the normal Blob Storage SDK for the actual upload.

-Communication between the Azure IoT Hub and the Azure Storage account still goes through the public endpoint.
-This exception is possible through Azure Storage Networking configuration for Resource instances, which allows disabling public Internet access while allowing Azure Services and specific instances of resources to connect through the Azure backbone.
+When implementing this scenario, communication between the Azure IoT Hub and the Azure Storage account still goes through the public endpoint.
+This exception is possible through Azure Storage Networking configuration for Resource instances, which allows disabling public Internet access to the Storage account while allowing Azure Services and specific instances of resources to connect through the Azure backbone.
 This network perimeter is paired with a Microsoft Entra ID-based identity perimeter that uses Azure RBAC to restrict data plane access.

 The Azure IoT Hub needs to be assigned a managed identity, and this managed identity needs to be assigned the role of Storage Blob Data Contributor to the specified Storage account.
 With this permission, Azure IoT Hub is capable of requesting a user delegation key to construct a SAS token which is given to the IoT client device for actual file upload process.